Last Updated on February 28, 2021 by Shaun Snapp

 All of these things have very little to do with what is happening on SAP projects.
-This is a lot of selling of the future to financial analysts, but these are not things that are proven.
-So SAP can say anything about what is in development, and it is difficult to verify or contradict.
+This is a lot of selling of the future to financial analysts, but these are not proven.
+So SAP can say anything about development, and it is difficult to verify or contradict.

 On Future Prospects

 “Near half of S/4HANA transaction in Q1 were net new business.
 More than 80% of our ERP customer base remains in the S/4/HANA pipeline, which is swelling by the moment.
 We are growing double-digits in every region of the world.
 Our organic SAP cloud innovation is now the biggest part of our growth story.
 With the 22nd most valuable brand in the world, Sapphire now 2017 will be the biggest in SAP history.”

 SAP is a valuable brand, and SAPPHIRE in 2017 may be the biggest in history.
 But the earlier statements are just not correct.
 The net new business of S/4HANA may very well have been highly promoted.